- About ME

 What employment opportunities are available during my academic tenure?

 Internships and Co-Ops are both opportunities for students to apply their knowledge in real world environments.
-They also provide students the opportunity to get their foot in the door with a potential employer.
-However, that is not the only benefit to getting an internship or co-op.
-Here are some other advantages:
+They also provide students the opportunity to become familiar with a potential employer.
+There are many benefits to an internship or co-op:

 Internship vs. Co-Op: What is the difference?